degami/php-forms-api/README.md

 used in generating the default name of the php function to use when the form is submitted.

-NB: If you are using file uploads in your form then you must specify the enctype.
-For more information see the [Form objects] section of the API reference.

 ### Add fields to your form

 You can add any number of fields to a form, but the only required field is a